COUP-TFI

 COUP-TF1 (COUP Transcription Factor 1) also known as NR2F1 (Nuclear Receptor subfamily 2, group F, member 1) is a protein that in humans is encoded by the NR2F1 gene.
-This protein is a member of nuclear hormone receptor family of steroid hormone receptors.
+This protein is an orphan nuclear receptor, but studies suggest that it acts as a key transcription regulator in the early embryonic development of the eye and optical nervous system.

 Function

 Coup (chicken ovalbumin upstream promoter) transcription factor binds to the ovalbumin promoter and, in conjunction with another protein (S300-II) stimulates initiation of transcription.
 COUP-TF1 binds to both direct repeats and palindromes of the 5'-AGGTCA-3' motif.

 Interactions

 COUP-TFI has been shown to interact with: